omundy/learn-computers/topics-keyboard-shortcuts.md

 Repeat | ↪ | ↪

-### Web development - Edit/Refresh Loop
+### Web development Edit-Save-Refresh-Loop

 Building web pages requires you to do a lot of repetitive tasks.
 It’s a good idea to learn proficiency and develop efficient workflows early on.

 <img style="" src="assets/img/workflow-web.png">

-Mastering the "edit/save/refresh loop" can speed up your work immensely.
+Mastering the "Edit-Save-Refresh-Loop" can speed up your work immensely.
 If you can do these you'll never have to move your hands to the mouse!

 Command | Mac | Windows
 --- | --- | ---